ReptarBar/Beginners-Guide-to-CSE/README.md

 - `ls` shows all the visible files and folders in directory.
 - `ls -a` shows all the hidden and visible files and folders in the directory.
 - `ls -A` shows **almost** all the hidden and visible files and folders in the directory(It excludes the `.` which loops back to the current directory and the `..` which points to the parent directory)
-- `ls -l` displays all the visible files and folders and lists them in tabular form with some extra information(like size, author, date modified, etc)
+- `ls -l` displays all the visible files and folders and lists them in tabular form with some extra information (e.g. size, author, date modified, etc.)

 ### `touch`
-- `touch <filename>` creates an empty folder with the name specified
+- `touch <filename>` creates an empty folder with the specified name

 ### `mkdir`
 - `mkdir <foldername>` creates a folder with the specified name in the current location of the terminal.